- Around 34,000 species of fish exist in the world with more being discovered daily.

 Learn more about great white sharks.

-Beluga sturgeons have been caught that are up to 23.5 feet long.
-It feeds mainly on other fish, and it is one of the largest predators of the sea.
+Beluga sturgeons (Huso huso) have been caught that are up to 23.5 feet long.
+They feed mainly on other fish.
+This sturgeon is one of the largest predators of the sea.
 If it cannot get enough fish, then it will eat seal pups and waterfowl.
 This species lives mainly in the Caspian and Black Seas, but it swims into freshwater to spawn.
 The female beluga is about 20% larger than the male.
 Numbers have become greatly reduced through overfishing and poaching because of their roe, which is more often called beluga caviar.

 Learn more about Beluga sturgeons.

-According to researchers at Duke University, the largest basking fish ever recorded was 32 feet long.
+According to researchers at Duke University, the largest basking fish (Cetorhinus maximus) ever recorded was 32 feet long.
 However, they are normally about 26 feet long.
 While they mainly live in the Atlantic and Pacific Oceans, they have been found in the Mediterranean and the Adriatic Sea, and the Indian Ocean.
 They live near shorelines where they dine on planktonic crustaceans during the warmer months but migrate further out to sea when temperatures start dropping.
 Basking sharks are filter feeders who can open their mouths up to 6.5-feet wide.
 Due to their passive temperament, basking sharks have the smallest weight to brain weight ratio of any shark.